yashsahugtx/skype-docs/CONTRIBUTING.md

 Use GitHub to contribute to this documentation without having to clone the repo to your desktop.
 This is the easiest way to create a pull request in this repository.
 Use this method to make a minor change that doesn't involve code changes.

-**Note** Using this method allows you to contribute to one article at a time.
+**Note**: Using this method allows you to contribute to one article at a time.

 ### To contribute using GitHub